…Where Old World Elegance & Modern Caribbean Meet…to Create the Most Exciting Destination in the Caribbean.

 The New San Juan

 The New San Juan, the metropolis of the Caribbean, is constantly growing and moving forward.
 Our capital city offers the amenities and entertainment of a modern and lively city with the added allures of tropical beaches, luxurious beachfront hotels, world-class dining, shopping, and sizzling nightlife.
-Condado, Ocean Park, nearby Isla Verde, are the most popular tourist destinations.
+Condado, Ocean Park, and nearby Isla Verde, are the most popular tourist destinations.
 Here you can have it all, a bustling city life yet relaxing like a tropical escape ought to be.
-More about New San Juan, Puerto Rico.

 Experience the Vibrant Culture of Puerto Rico...